mrcepid-rap/QC_workflow/.github/README.md

 Here we generate a list of variant types that we want to collapse on to generate sets of variants for associationtesting.
 Obviously these can be tweaked, but here I am generating a set of initial variants useful for most scenarios.

-**WARNING:** DO NOT enable CADD below unless you are academic or have a licence!
+**WARNING:** DO NOT enable CADD below unless you are an academic or have a licence!

 ```{r collapse variants, eval = F}